eastmallingresearch/Metabarcoding_pipeline/Common workflow.md

 ## Demultiplexing

 Script demulti.pl demultiplexs mixed (e.g. ITS and 16S) libraries based on the primer sequence.
 Number of acceptable mismatches in the primer sequence can be specified (0 by default).
-Any sequence which has too many mismatches, or none mathching primers is removed is written to ambiguous.fq (f & r seperately).
+Any sequence which has too many mismatches, or none mathching primers is written to ambiguous.fq (f & r seperately).
 The script accepts multiple primer pairs.

 <table>
 Possible primers: